 Carer’s Benefit is a payment made to insured people who may be required to leave the workforce or reduce their working hours to care for a person(s) in need of full time care.

-It is payable for a period of 2 years for each care recipient and may be claimed over separate periods up to a total of 2 years.
+It is payable for a period of 2 years (104 weeks) for each care recipient and may be claimed over separate periods up to a total of 2 years (104 weeks).

 You may qualify for Carer’s Benefit if you meet these requirements: